 FOR STANDARD WEBSITES:

 7. Make sure you've installed the Main Flipcause Code on your website.
 You only need to do this once!
 This code allows embedded campaigns and campaign menus to load on your website.
-Note: If you installed the Main Flipcause Code on your website before May 18, 2018, you'll need to update this code in the header or footer of your site.
+Note: If you installed the Main Flipcause Code on your website before May 18, 2018, you'd need to update this code in the header or footer of your site.
 This new code improves the loading speed of embedded Flipcause campaigns and elements on your website.

 8. Next, you'll Copy & Paste the Campaign Embed Code displayed into the area of your page where you want this element to appear.
 (In most website editors, this has to be done in a specific HTML editing block or element; these are usually called things like "Inject Code" "Custom HTML" or "Embed Code.")